Patient Information on Veneers

 The look of your smile would be compromised and the veneers may need to be replaced, causing more destruction to the natural teeth underneath and another large bill.

 - The right attitude (realistic expectations)

 The limitations of dental veneers need to be appreciated and their risks understood.
 Not only on their own, but in the context of all the other available cosmetic treatment options.
-You need to understand what is being done to your teeth, the procedure, how much veneers will cost, what happens in 10 years time- all of these things.
-Porcelain veneers are a really great way of improving a smile- but it would be silly of you to have treatment on the back of a few ‘before and after’ pictures without any real understanding.
+You need to understand what is being done to your teeth, the procedure, how much do veneers cost in mexico, what happens in 10 years time- all of these things.
+Porcelain veneers are a really great way of improving a smile. we have the best dentist for veneers and cosmetic dentistry in mexico

-Do your homework, understand it and then get a quality dentist who you trust to talk you through how it relates to your teeth and ask any questions.
+Do your homework, understand it and ask any questions.
 This is not a time for a rushed decision, believe me.

 - The right teeth (awareness of all the options)

 Majorly crooked teeth or teeth that are severely out of position generally are not suitable for veneers and more extensive treatment is likely to be required.
 Possibly a combination of different cosmetic treatments.